-Guitar virtuoso, composer, bandleader and educator, Javier Rosario is the first ever Michel Camilo Scholarship winner.
-The scholarship was an initiative of the Dominican born, Grammy Award winning pianist.
+Guitar virtuoso, composer, bandleader, educator and recording artist, Javier Rosario is the first ever Michel Camilo Scholarship winner.
+The scholarship was an initiative of the Dominican born, Grammy, Latin Grammy and Emmy Award winning pianist.
 It has been the first scholarship of its kind in the history of the Dominican Republic, where Javier was born in Santo Domingo.
-In 2006, Javier attended Berklee College of Music under the full scholarship, graduating with the highest ratings ever given to a guitarist.
+In 2006, Javier attended Berklee College of Music with full scholarship, graduating with the highest ratings ever given to a guitarist.
 In 2009, he performed at the Berklee Jazz and Blues Guitar Night: a concert which only featured the very top players of the entire school.
 In 2010, Javier decided to further his studies at the Longy School of Music of Bard College with a master’s degree.
 There he was acknowledged by his guitar teachers as possibly the highest-level guitarist ever to enter the jazz program.

-Among some of the musicians Javier has performed with are: Joe Lovano, John Lockwood, Matt Savage, Zachary King, Scott Kiefner, Aaron Holthus, Avery Logan, Bob Edinger, Vardan Ovsepian, Jeff Galindo, Phil Grenadier and Bret Willmott.
+Among some of the musicians Javier has performed with are: Joe Lovano, John Lockwood, Matt Savage, Zachary King, Scott Kiefner, Aaron Holthus, Avery Logan, Bob Edinger, Vardan Ovsepian, Jeff Galindo, Phil Grenadier, Bret Willmott, Hoo Kim, just to name a few.
 Javier has performed at Blue Note in New York City, Casa de Teatro Jazz Festival, A-Town Jazz Festival, Strand Theater, Massachusetts’ State House, Cornelia Street Cafe, St. Botolph Club, Berklee Performance Center, Pianos NYC, Shrine World Music Venue, Silvana, Port City Blue, Riverwalk Cafe & Music Bar, Radio Bean Jazz Fest, Thunder Road, Tonic, just to name a few.
-Currently, he is a faculty member at Community Music Center of Boston, Amigos School and Morse School.
-Most recently, Javier released his debut album Javier Rosario Trio, Vol. I: A Celebration of Life.
+Currently, he is a faculty member at Community Music Center of Boston, Amigos School and Morse School in Massachusetts.
+Javier is also a music clinician at the National Conservatory of Music in the Dominican Republic.
+In late December of 2019, Javier released his debut album Javier Rosario Trio, Vol. I: A Celebration of Life.